bespoke-silicon-group/bsg_replicant/README.md

 # Quick-Start

-The simplest way to use this project is to clone it's meta-project: [BSG Bladerunner](https://github.com/bespoke-silicon-group/bsg_bladerunner/).
+The simplest way to use this project is to clone its meta-project: [BSG Bladerunner](https://github.com/bespoke-silicon-group/bsg_bladerunner/).

 BSG Bladerunner tracks this repository, BSG Manycore, and BaseJump STL repositories as submodules and maintains a monotonic versionining